IstrajI/WeatherApp/README.md

 # WeatherApp
 ### Description
-WeatherApp - is a mobile application for Android OC.
-It's main purpose - obtain information about the weather.
+**WeatherApp** - is a mobile application for **Android OC**.
+It's main purpose - obtain weather information.
 Functions that are currently done:
 * Search and add cities in favorite list;
 * Get weather by your GPS coordinates;